 In 2021-22, the Buckeyes finished 22-13-2, ranked 16th nationally, and in fourth place in the Big Ten with a 13-9-2-1-1-1 record in conference games.
 The squad, which was the first team out of the NCAA Tournament, was in the Top 15 in the nation in scoring offense and defense.
 Jakub Dobes earned Big Ten Goaltender of the Year and Big Ten co-Freshman of the Year accolades and was a Mike Richter Award semifinalist and was joined on the All-Big Ten First Team by classmate and 20-goal scorer Georgii Merkulov.
 Dobes, also a B1G Player of the Year finalist, Merkulov and Mason Lohrei, a B1G Defensive Player of the Year finalist, made up half the Big Ten All-Freshman Team.
 Will Riedell and Quinn Preston were Senior CLASS Award finalists and 25 Buckeyes, the most under Rohlik, earned Ohio State Scholar-Athlete accolades, with 17 garnering Academic All-Big Ten honors.

 The 2019-20 campaign, shortened because of the COVID-19 pandemic, ended with the Buckeyes 20-11-5 on the year following a sweep of a Big Ten Tournament quarterfinal series vs. Wisconsin with 9-1 and 2-1 overtime victories.
 The squad tied for second in the Big Ten, posting an 11-9-4-1 record, and earned the No. 2 seed in the B1G Tournament for a third consecutive Top 2 seed.
 The Buckeyes kicked off the year winning the Ice Breaker Tournament in Toledo, the first time the program captured the Ice Breaker trophy.
 The squad was 10th in the PairWise when the season ended, set to earn a program-record fourth straight NCAA Tournament bid.
 The Buckeyes were second nationally on the power play (.276) and ranked 13th in team defense (2.28 goals allowed per game).
-Laczynski was a Second Team All-Big Ten choice and Senior CLASS All-American and three Buckeyes garnered honorable mention all-conference accolades.
+Tanner Laczynski was a Second Team All-Big Ten choice and Senior CLASS All-American and three Buckeyes garnered honorable mention all-conference accolades.
 The 2020-21 season was also affected by the pandemic, with the schedule limited to just Big Ten contests, along with four nonconference games vs. Arizona State for each B1G team.
-After not having typical offseason and preseason schedules, a young and mostly unexperienced Buckeye squad struggled throughout the year and finished 7-19-1.
+After not having typical offseason and preseason routines, a young and mostly unexperienced Buckeye squad struggled throughout the year and finished 7-19-1.

 The 2018-19 campaign began with high expectations for the Buckeyes, as they were selected first in the Big Ten preseason poll and began the year ranked in the Top 3 in the national polls, moving to No. 1 before playing their first game.
 It was the first time Ohio State was atop a national poll since three weeks in Fall 1983.
 The Buckeyes responded to the expectations, winning the B1G regular season crown with a 13-7-4-3 record and a nine-point cushion in the final standings.
 Ohio State earned a third straight NCAA bid, matching the feat set by the program from 2003-05.
 Rohlik was the unanimous choice for Big Ten Coach of the Year, Sasha Larocque was voted B1G Defensive Player of the Year and Tommy Nappier was the B1G Goaltender of the Year and a Mike Richter Award semifinalist.
 Mason Jobst was a Hobey Baker Award finalist (the fifth in Ohio State history), became the program’s second two-time All-American and was one of four Buckeyes to earn first/second team All-B1G accolades.
 Tommy Parran was the program’s first Hockey Humanitarian Award Top 5 finalist, Larocque was a Senior CLASS Award finalist and Brendon Kearney was the program’s first winner of the Derek Hines Unsung Hero Award.
 Ohio State ended the year 20-11-5 for a third straight 20-win campaign.